rdkcentral/Lightning-ui/docs/ColorShift.md

 ### autoColorShift
 Sets if the component automatically tries to shift colors via the Lightning SDK colorshifter.
 Expected input is a `boolean`.

-### adjusterComponent
+### rangeInputComponent
 Sets a new component for the Color Shift component to use globally.
-Expected input is a `Component`, or adjuster component.
+Expected input is a `Component`, or `RangeInput` type component.

 ### correctionComponent
 Sets a new component for the Color Shift component to use for the correction tag.
-Expected input is a `Component`, or adjuster component.
+Expected input is a `Component`, or `RangeInput` type component.

 ### brightnessComponent
 Sets a new component for the Color Shift component to use for the brightness tag.
-Expected input is a `Component`, or adjuster component.
+Expected input is a `Component`, or `RangeInput` type component.

 ### contrastComponent
 Sets a new component for the Color Shift component to use for the contrast tag.
-Expected input is a `Component`, or adjuster component.
+Expected input is a `Component`, or `RangeInput` type component.

 ### gammaComponent
 Sets a new component for the Color Shift component to use for the gamma tag.
-Expected input is a `Component`, or adjuster component.
+Expected input is a `Component`, or `RangeInput` type component.

 ## Getters